-Guardianships, which are generally established by the courts, serve as a means of protecting the interests of an "incapacitated" individual (the "ward").
-Two things trigger the need for a guardianship.
-First, due to age, poor health, or confinement, the individual is unable to manage his or her finances and/or personal care.
-Second, there is no power of attorney, will or trust that sufficiently specifies how the ward's finances are to be managed through the incapacity.
+A guardianship is generally established by the courts and serves to protect the interests of an "incapacitated" individual.
+The need for this action may have been caused by age, poor health, or confinement, leaving the individual unable to manage his or her finances and/or personal care.
+Or there is no power of attorney, will or trust that sufficiently specifies how the person's finances are to be managed through the incapacity.